Chart Color Schemes

 Blackburn South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Blackburn South's dwelling structure, as per the latest Census, consisted of 75.7% houses and 24.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Blackburn South stood at 39.3%, with the rest being mortgaged (35.9%) or rented (24.8%).
-The median monthly mortgage repayment was $2,251, higher than Melbourne metro's average of $2,000.
-The median weekly rent figure was $410, compared to Melbourne metro's $390.
-Nationally, Blackburn South's mortgage repayments exceeded the Australian average of $1,863, while rents were above the national figure of $375.
+Blackburn South's dwellings, as per the latest Census, consisted of 75.7% houses and 24.3% other dwellings.
+In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Blackburn South was at 39.3%, with mortgaged dwellings at 35.9% and rented ones at 24.8%.
+The median monthly mortgage repayment was $2,251, higher than Melbourne metro's $2,000.
+Median weekly rent in Blackburn South was $410, compared to Melbourne metro's $390.
+Nationally, Blackburn South's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing